SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/README.md

 )
 ```

-The validation workflow is:
+For each entity, the validation stage:

-1. Convert each entity into the same structured input format used during training:
+1. Reconstructs the structured input format used during training

-    ```text
-    [SECTION] {section}
-    [ENTITY TYPE] {entity_type}
-    [ENTITY] {entity_text}
-    [CONCEPT] {concept}
-    [TASK] {task}
-    [TEXT] {sentence_text}
-    ```

-2. Tokenise inputs using the saved BioClinicalBERT tokenizer.
+2. Tokenises inputs using the saved BioClinicalBERT tokenizer.
 3. Run batched inference using the saved BioClinicalBERT model.
-4. Convert logits into valid-class probabilities: `confidence = p(is_valid = 1)`
+4. Converts logits into valid-class probabilities: `confidence = p(is_valid = 1)`
-5. Apply the calibrated decision threshold: `is_valid = True if confidence ≥ 0.549`
+5. Applies the calibrated decision threshold: `is_valid = True if confidence ≥ 0.549`
-6. Write validation outputs back into the existing entity structure.
+6. Writes validation outputs back into the existing entity structure.

 The model and tokenizer are passed into the function rather than loaded inside it.
-This avoids repeated model loading, reduces inference overhead, and supports efficient processing of large datasets.
+This avoids repeated model loading and supports efficient processing of large datasets.

 ##
-## 12.7 Pipeline Orchestration
+## 12.5 Pipeline Orchestration

 The complete inference pipeline is orchestrated by `pipeline.py`.